 - Bile Fascination: Conversed In-Universe in this strip.

 - Cerebus Syndrome: The author tried this when people on Something Awful mocked his comic for being too generic.
-The ensuing Wangst that the characters displayed pissed everybody else on the Internet off, and he decided to come to a happy medium afterwards.
+The ensuing Wangst that the characters displayed pissed everybody else on the Internet off, and he decided to come to hit a happy medium between the two afterwards.
 Strip 200 also lampshades this.

 - Clasp Your Hands If You Deceive: Played for laughs in a WoW joke.